top of page

 They are a fast flying butterfly that displays territorial behavior.

-Their forewings have the margin slightly curved, while in the hind ones the outer border is rounded and present two eye catching codicles that recall those of the Papilionidae.
+Their fore wings have the margin slightly curved, while in the hind wings the outer border is rounded and presents two eye catching codicles that recall those of the Papilionidae.

 The ventral side of the wings is reddish brown with a series of darker bands edged with white or gray.
-The orange marginal band is also present on the undersides of the wings and it is preceded by a white transversal band.
+The orange marginal band is also present on the ventral sides of the wings and it is preceded by a white transversal band.

 Charaxes jasius is bivoltine or trivoltine, meaning that it has two or three generations per year depending on latitude and altitude